Memrise/copypod/README.md

-                            Command to run in an interactive console (default: None) --image IMAGE         Set to alternate Docker image to use for copied pod (default: None) --cap-add CAP_ADD     Capabilities to add for the copied pod (default: None)
+                            Command to run in an interactive console (default: None) --image IMAGE         Set to alternate Docker image to use for copied pod (default: None) --cap-add CAP_ADD     Capabilities to add for the copied pod (default: None) --node-name NODE_NAME Set the node the pod should run on

     If the `--interactive` flag is provided, the copied pod will be removed immediately after the command exits, otherwise the name of the pod will be printed.